Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of MFPT to Anharmonic -interactions(AHI) in the Harmonic Approximation

-where the notation is as follows: $E$ = energy eigenvalue; $f = f(x)$ is an arbitrary differentiable function which can be conveniently chosen for the particular problem at hand,``prime(s)" denote differentiation and $\langle A\rangle \equiv \langle\psi|A|\psi\rangle$ for an operator A, with $|\psi\rangle$ denoting the (normalized) eigenfunction of $H$.
+In the above equation, the notation is as follows: $E$ represents the energy eigenvalue; $f = f(x)$ is an arbitrary differentiable function that can be conveniently chosen for the particular problem at hand, "prime(s)" denote differentiation, and $\langle A\rangle \equiv \langle\psi|A|\psi\rangle$ for an operator $A$, with $|\psi\rangle$ denoting the (normalized) eigenfunction of $H$.